 Head lice are everywhere.
 Some 6-12 million children get head lice each year in the United States alone.
-If you’re travelling within the U.S. or abroad, you can take precautions to make sure that you and/or your children don’t bring home any unwelcome guests in the form of head lice.
+If you’re traveling within the U.S. or abroad, you can take precautions to make sure that you and/or your children don’t bring home any unwelcome guests in the form of head lice.

 Avoid Head-to-Head Contact

 Lice spread by head-to-head contact.
 They don’t jump or fly.
 Children get head lice more frequently than adults because they are often in close physical contact.
-So, when you’re travelling, hug your family and friends without a head-to-head touch.
+So, when you’re traveling, hug your family and friends without a head-to-head touch.
 Also, if you’re staying at someone’s home, don’t use someone else’s hairbrush, comb, hat, scarf, or other clothing that may have been in contact with someone’s hair.

 Also, don’t take group “selfies” or other photos with heads pressed together.
 Doctors in the United States have found that these types of photos are a growing cause of lice infestations.

 It is also a good idea for ladies to keep their hair pulled back, and for men and boys with long hair to do the same.
 Guys with shaved heads or extreme buzz-cuts are essentially lice-proof!
 If your kids are sharing a room with other children, advise them to avoid pillow talk!

 If you do contract head lice while traveling, don’t panic.
 It is so much easier to treat head lice now.
 Lice Clinics of America has developed an FDA-cleared Class I medical device called AirAllé that is clinically proven to kill live lice and more than 99 percent of eggs in a single, hour-long treatment—guaranteed.
 The AirAllé device uses carefully controlled heated air to dehydrate lice and eggs.
 Certified technicians apply the heated air at just the right temperature and location to kill lice and eggs.